investtools/ivttoken/PRIVACY_POLICY.md

 - **No Collection of Personal Information:** Our smart contracts do not collect, store, or process any personal information from users.
 Users interact with the smart contracts using their blockchain wallet addresses.

+## GDPR Compliance

+- **Scope and Applicability:** The General Data Protection Regulation (GDPR) applies to entities operating within the EU and to those offering goods or services to individuals in the EU.
+Our smart contracts are designed to be compliant with GDPR provisions.
+- **Data Processing Activities:** Although our smart contracts do not directly collect personal data, we ensure that any indirect processing of personal data complies with GDPR principles, including lawfulness, fairness, and transparency.
+- **User Rights:** Under GDPR, users have rights such as access, rectification, erasure, and data portability.
+We facilitate these rights in respect to any data that may indirectly be linked to personal identifiers.
+- **Data Protection Officer:** For GDPR-related inquiries, users can contact our Data Protection Officer at dpo@investtools.com.br.

+## LGPD Compliance

+- **Brazilian Data Protection:** The Lei Geral de Proteção de Dados (LGPD) is Brazil's data protection law.
+Our smart contracts respect LGPD principles in operations that may affect Brazilian users.
+- **Data Processing under LGPD:** We adhere to LGPD's guidelines on processing personal data, ensuring lawful, fair, and transparent processing while respecting the rights of data subjects.
+- **User Rights Under LGPD:** In line with LGPD, users have rights such as confirmation of data processing, access to data, correction of inaccurate data, and anonymization or deletion of unnecessary data.
+We commit to assisting users in exercising these rights.
+- **Contact for LGPD Matters:** Queries related to LGPD compliance can be addressed to lgpd@investtools.com.br.

 ## Security and Transparency

 - **Smart Contract Security:** We prioritize the security of our smart contracts and employ best practices in smart contract development and auditing.